White Chocolate Mocha Frappuccino

 Donna Elick

-White Chocolate Mocha Frappuccino is a creamy cold blended coffee drink.
-My copycat Starbucks frappuccino recipe takes 15 minutes to make!
+A White Chocolate Mocha Frappuccino is a creamy, blended coffee drink.
+My copycat Starbucks Frappuccino recipe lets you make it at home!

 5 stars from 2 reviews